-You now configure the private heartbeat links that LLT uses.
+After configuring the cluster name, configure the private heartbeat links that LLT uses.

-VCS provides the option to use LLT over Ethernet or LLT over UDP (User Datagram Protocol) or LLT over RDMA.
-Veritas recommends that you configure heartbeat links that use LLT over Ethernet or LLT over RDMA for high performance, unless hardware requirements force you to use LLT over UDP.
+VCS provides the option to use LLT over Ethernet or LLT over UDP (User Datagram Protocol).
+Veritas recommends that you configure heartbeat links that use LLT over Ethernet for high performance, unless hardware requirements force you to use LLT over UDP.
 If you want to configure LLT over UDP, make sure you meet the prerequisites.